 After a car accident is strictly important to follow these steps, if you’d like to receive compensation.
 Usually, the compensation is for medical bills (ambulance at the scene, physical therapy, etc.), property damage and lost income (past and future).

 Once you contact a car accident lawyer, you’ll be able to start your case.
 Keep in mind that the more information you gather, the bigger the compensation will be.

 Here at Malloy Law Offices, we truly value our clients.
 We have been in your position before, and know what it’s like that’s why we want to keep you informed every step of the way and provide you with the necessary information to make the process easier.

-Below you will find a list of items we need you to keep in mind moving forward, and should you have any questions just remember we are a phone call away.
+Below you will find a list of items we need you to keep in mind moving forward with car accident claim, and should you have any questions just remember we are a phone call away.